jakemcc/jakemccrary.com/source/_posts/2014-06-21-comparing-clojure-testing-library-outputs.markdown

 expected: (= (quote (9 8 7)) [1 2 3])
   actual: (not (= (9 8 7) [1 2 3]))
 ```

+Once again clojure.test with humane-test-output improves upon
+clojure.test.
+Only interesting difference from previous comparisons is
+that the diff view ends up having `nil` values in it where the
+elements are the same.

 ``` console clojure.test with humane-test-output
 FAIL in (list-comparisons) (seq_test.clj:5)